ibois-epfl/augmented-carpentry/docs/changelog/index.md

-﻿<a id="v0.4.0"></a>
 # [v0.4.0: reformat UI + path recorder](https://github.com/ibois-epfl/augmented-carpentry/releases/tag/v0.4.0) - 2024-11-20

-This release introduce a new lighter and more comfortable UI for AC.
+This release introduces a new, lighter, and more comfortable UI for AC.
-It also add a preliminary version of a 3D recorder to replay the fabrication later on Rhino.
+It also adds a preliminary version of a 3D recorder to replay the fabrication later on Rhino.

 [Changes][v0.4.0]

-<a id="v0.3.0_CMakeRefactor"></a>
+---

 # [v0.3.0_CMakeRefactor](https://github.com/ibois-epfl/augmented-carpentry/releases/tag/v0.3.0_CMakeRefactor) - 2023-09-21

 This is a stable release with a refactoring of the entire CMake project.
-The refactoring consists in:
+The refactoring consists of:
-- better dependency system
+- Better dependency system
-- less self-contained dependencies
+- Fewer self-contained dependencies
-- general improvements in the CMake project
+- General improvements in the CMake project

 [Changes][v0.3.0_CMakeRefactor]

-<a id="v0.2.1_FeedbackPatch"></a>
+---

 # [v0.2.1_FeedbackPatch: Hole integrated to feedback system](https://github.com/ibois-epfl/augmented-carpentry/releases/tag/v0.2.1_FeedbackPatch) - 2023-08-21

-The  patch refactors and fix bugs in the feedback for the drilling.
+The patch refactors and fixes bugs in the feedback for drilling.
 This is a stable release that completes the feedback system for AC.

 [Changes][v0.2.1_FeedbackPatch]

+---

 [v0.4.0]: https://github.com/ibois-epfl/augmented-carpentry/compare/v0.3.0_CMakeRefactor...v0.4.0
 [v0.3.0_CMakeRefactor]: https://github.com/ibois-epfl/augmented-carpentry/compare/v0.2.1_FeedbackPatch...v0.3.0_CMakeRefactor